BruthYU/Lit-ProteinDF/lightning/README.md

     ```
 ---
 ### Inference
-- **Create Resource Directory:** Before inference, you need to create a folder `lightning/src` to place resources for inference (such as pre-trained checkpoints
+- **Create Resource Directory:** Before inference, you need to create a folder `lightning/resource` to place resources for inference (such as pre-trained checkpoints
-and task files for motif scaffolding):
+and task files for motif scaffolding)
     ```text
-    lightning/src
+    lightning/resource
+     └── frameflow
+        ├── targets
+        ├── benchmark.csv
+        └── last.ckpt
     └── genie2
         ├── design25
         └── last.ckpt